developer-zebra/developer-zebra-site/src/mdna/index.md

 features:
  - image-location: right
    title: Mobility DNA Overview
-   description: Apps built for Zebra's Android mobile computing devices to help corporate end-users increase productivity in the workplace and improve efficiency of their workflows.
-Apps built for Zebra's Android mobile computing devices to help corporate end-users increase productivity in the workplace and improve efficiency of their workflows.
-Apps built for Zebra's Android mobile computing devices to help corporate end-users increase productivity in the workplace and improve efficiency of their workflows.
+   description: Apps built for Zebra's Android mobile computing devices are designed to allow corporate end-users to increase productivity in the workplace and improve efficiency of workflows.
    url: https://www.zebra.com/us/en/products/software/mobile-computers/mobility-dna.html
    video: https://www.zebra.com/content/dam/zebra_new_ia/en-us/solutions-verticals/product/Software/Mobility%20Software/mobility-dna/videos/mobility-dna-video.mp4/_jcr_content/renditions/original
    video_type: html5
    video_thumb: video_thumb.jpg
    button_text: Learn More
  - image-location: left
-   title: DataWedge Wakeup & Scan
+   title: DataWedge Wake-up & Scan
    subtitle: New in Datawedge 8.1
-   description: With the new 'Wakeup and Scan" feature, barcodes will be instantly captured with the single press of the scan button.
-This eliminates the delays you would normally see when a device is in a power saving state, improving user productivity.
+   description: With the new "Wake-up and Scan" feature, barcodes are instantly captured with the single press of the scan button.
+This improves user productivity by eliminating delays normally seen when a device emerges from a power-saving state.
    url: /datawedge/8-1/guide/about/
    video: vkc-W4N6HP8
    video_type: youtube